Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Fitting to QCT data

-\section{Fitting to QCT Data}
+\section{Fitting to QCT data}

-In this section, we describe the methodology and results for fitting aggregate quantities of interest from QCT to relatively simple analytic forms.
-When possible, functional forms that exist in the literature are used.
-Fits are considered for both the dissociation rate and the change in vibrational energy per dissociation for the equilibrium and nonequilibrium test sets.
-Each dissociation reaction with a specific collision partner is considered separately.
+In this section, we continue summarizing parts of chapter~3 (in particular Sec.~3.6) of Ref.~\cite{Chaudhry2018}.
+We describe the methodology and results for fitting aggregate quantities of interest from QCT to relatively simple analytic forms.
+When possible, we use functional forms that exist in the literature.
+We consider fits for both the dissociation rate and the change in vibrational energy per dissociation for the equilibrium and nonequilibrium test sets.
+But, as we will show, we can extract the model parameters appearing in Table~\ref{tab:mmt_params} from just the equilibrium test sets for dissociation rate coefficient and energy removed by dissociation.
+We consider each dissociation reaction with a specific collision partner separately.

-\subsection{Equilibrium Dissociation Rate Coefficient}
+\subsection{Equilibrium dissociation rate coefficient}

-We first fit dissociation rate data for the equilibrium test set ($T = T_v$) to the modified Arrhenius form, Eq.~(\ref{eqn:karr}).
+We first fit dissociation rate data for the equilibrium test set ($T\!=\!T_\mathrm{v}$) to the modified Arrhenius form of Eq.~(\ref{eq:karr}).
 We write the equation in terms of inverse temperature and the natural logarithm of the dissociation rate coefficient,

 We choose to use this form for several reasons.
-First, the equation is now linear in the coefficients we wish to determine: $\ln C$, $-n$, and $-T_{D,s}$.
+First, the equation is now linear in the coefficients we wish to determine $\ln C$, $-n$, and $-T_{\mathrm{D},s}$.
 We can therefore use a standard least squares estimator to determine the coefficients (e.g., Riley et al.~\cite{RileyHB2006} [p.~1271–1277]).
-Second, a least squares minimization in $\ln k_d^\mathrm{arr}$ corresponds to minimizing the relative error in $k_d^\mathrm{arr}$, which is desirable.
-For the temperature ranges of interest, $k_d^\mathrm{arr}$ varies by many orders of magnitude, so minimizing the absolute error would essentially neglect relative error in the small but important $k_d^\mathrm{arr}$ values at low temperatures.
+Second, a least squares minimization in $\ln k^\mathrm{Arr}$ corresponds to minimizing the relative error in $k^\mathrm{Arr}$, which is desirable.
+For the temperature ranges of interest, $k^\mathrm{Arr}$ varies by many orders of magnitude, so minimizing the absolute error would essentially neglect relative error in the small but important $k^\mathrm{Arr}$ values at low temperatures.